MikeFHS/automated-rating-curve/README.md

 ## Getting started

+1. Clone this repository.
+  - In the upper right hand corner of this screen, left-click the green <> Code button.

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!